MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-conversation-control.md

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

 The communication panel is where you, as an agent, interact with your customer.
 When you sign in to the application, by default, the communication panel is in hidden mode.
-You cannot view the communication panel unless you accept a incoming conversation to communicate with the customer.
+You cannot view the communication panel unless you accept an incoming conversation to communicate with the customer.

-From a conversation channel:
+From a conversation channel, you can do the following tasks:

-- You can send quick replies.
+- Send quick replies.
-- You can search for and share knowledge articles with the customer with whom you are interacting.
+- Search for and share knowledge articles with the customer with whom you are interacting.
-- You can transfer the conversation (work item) to another agent or queue.
+- Transfer the conversation (work item) to another agent or queue.
-- You can use the consult option if you need help to resolve the work item.
+- Use the consult option if you need help to resolve the work item.
-- You can switch between internal and public mode to send messages to the internal participants (other agents and/or supervisors).
+- Switch between internal and public mode to send messages to the internal participants (other agents and/or supervisors).

  > [!div class=mx-imgBorder]
  > ![Omnichannel communication panel chat interface](../../media/oceh-conversation-control-chat-interface.png "Omnichannel communication panel chat interface")

 ## Enhance agent productivity using keyboard commands

 The communication panel has options that, as an agent, you can use to perform actions such as see quick replies, consult, and transfer, launch notes control, and much more.

 In addition, as an agent, you can use the keyboard commands in the communication panel to perform the actions that are such as see quick replies, consult, and transfer list, launch notes control, and much more.

-The keyboard commands helps allows you completing the scenario effectively and efficiently thus increasing your productivity.
+The keyboard commands helps allows you completing the scenario effectively and efficiently, thus increasing your productivity.

 In the communication panel, you can see the following options: